What is a Customer Feedback Loop?

-A customer feedback loop, at a high level, is made up of two parts: the feedback and the loop.
+At a high level, a customer feedback loop is made up of two parts: the feedback and the loop.

 The loop, however, requires more explanation.
 The loop starts with the feedback points, or what we call listening posts.
 Listening posts capture feedback data from your customers about their experiences.
 This data provides insight into the customer experience—what’s working well and opportunities for improvement.
 The feedback loop is complete when action is taken and customers observe change.